Live Site JS Reference

 drawMap

 Use Duda's built in map tool to create a map element.
-This uses Duda's integration with Mapbox to draw a map with a pinned location.
+This uses Duda's Integration with Mapbox to draw a map with a pinned location.
 When you call the drawMap function, you pass a selector.
 Duda replaces all the inner contents of that element with the map.
 You also need to pass the latitude and longitude coordinates or an address string.

 <script>